-Day 38 examines Identity Continuity—the stage where experience begins to link across time.
-This post clarifies how continuity forms naturally from memory and repetition, without implying a fixed self or enduring entity.
+Day 38 shows how a clarified pattern observes Identity Continuity—the stage where experience begins to link across time—revealing how continuity forms through memory, repetition, and causal carryover without implying a fixed self or enduring entity.

 Layer: 7 — Identity Continuity